 They are the fastest and most direct way to get to El Nido.
 The flights take about 1 hour and land directly at Lio airport, located about 7 kilometers from midtown.
 From Lio airport, you can take a 20-minute tricycle ride going to El Nido town.

-You can reserve your AirSwift flights through AirSwift website, by calling the AirSwift company: +632 318 5942/ 318 5943 or contact the Artcafe here using this email address: firstname.lastname@example.org.
+You can book your AirSwift flights through AirSwift website, by calling the AirSwift company: +632 318 5942/ 318 5943 or contact Artcafe using this email address: firstname.lastname@example.org.